JulieSliwak/MathProgComplex.jl/docs/src/SDPhierarchy/state_of_implementation.md

 X = \left( \begin{array} \\ A & -B \\ B & A \end{array} \right) \in \mathcal S^{2n}
 ```

 See *Moment/sum-of-squares hierarchy for complex polynomial optimization*, p.3.
+A thorough explanation of how to convert a complex SDP problem into a real one is given in section 4 of [this research report](https://hal.inria.fr/hal-01422932v2): *Plea for a semidefinite optimization solver in complex numbers*, Jean Charles Gilbert, Cédric Josz, 2017.

 ## The real hierarchy